s-j/hpstr-jekyll-theme/_posts/2011-10-18-array-subsets.md

 share: true
 ---

-It’s actually a really simple task.
+Finding all possible, non-empty subsets of an array is actually a really simple task.
 Everything you need is a counter between 1 and 2^n-1, where n is the number of entries.
 For each possible value of the counter check it’s bits - 1 at position i means that i'th value of the array is present in the particular subset.
 No recursion, only shifts and additions.

 {% highlight java %}
 int[] numbers = {1,2,3,4};